Eruant/behemoth/README.md

 TODO

- - move mobs out of levels into localstoreage
  - create pixel art with tranparency for mobs
  - state manager
+ - user input of names